DolphDev/siren/README.md

      #It also accepts list with the said dict in it,
      #but you must specify which entry to use (defualt is the first).
      #Returns a NWS.request.report() instance of the _id_
+     #Automatically converts the id to https (note: urllib2 doesnt check for a valid cert)

      NWS.toolbelt.city2list(city) # where city is a str. get_cap() will give you the string of affected areas, this just makes them into a list.

      NWS.toolbelt.get_all(request) # request is a NWS.request.nws() instance.
 Merges NWS.request.nws() instance methods.
+     #get_all() will return an error is the nws() instance has no data yet.